Different ways to iterate over a set in C++

-In this article we will discuss different ways to iterate over a set in C++.
+In this article, we will discuss different ways to iterate or loop over a Set in C++.

-set::begin() returns an iterator pointing to the first element in set.
-Whereas, set::end() returns an iterator past the end of set.
+The set::begin() function returns an iterator pointing to the first element in set.
+Whereas, set::end() function returns an iterator past the end of set.

 Now to iterate a set in forward direction, we need to create an iterator and initialise it with set::begin().
-So that it points to start of set and then we will keep on access and increment the iterator to next till set::end() is reached i.e.
+So that it points to start of set and then we will keep on accessing elements using iterator and increment the iterator to next till set::end() is reached.
+Like this,

 // Creating a iterator pointing to start of set